Stay organized with collections Save and categorize content based on your preferences.

 3. Click Run.

-For more information about how to run queries, see Running interactive queries.
+For more information about how to run queries, see Run an interactive query.

 bq

 Enter the bq load command with the --replace flag to overwrite the table.
 Use the --noreplace flag to append data to the table.
 If no flag is specified, the default is to append data.
 Supply the --source_format flag and set it to PARQUET.
-Because Parquet schemas are automatically retrieved from the self-describing source data, you do not need to provide a schema definition.
+Because Parquet schemas are automatically retrieved from the self-describing source data, you don't need to provide a schema definition.

 (Optional) Supply the --location flag and set the value to your location.